microsoft/FabricAccelerateFactory/MigrationPatterns/ImportModel_To_DirectLake/README.md

-# Power BI Import Model to Direct Lake Migration Patterns
+# Power BI Import Model to Direct Lake Migration Pattern

 This folder contains comprehensive templates and patterns to guide organizations through successful migrations from **Power BI Import Model to Direct Lake** in Microsoft Fabric.
 These resources provide structured methodologies, pre-built templates, and best practices to ensure smooth transitions while preserving semantic model integrity and improving performance.